antzm/python-intro/jupyter-notebooks-1/README.md

 Then, whenever you want to run a Jupyter Notebook, you could either start the "Anaconda Navigator" and select "Jupyter Notebooks", or for a faster aproach, open the "Anaconda Promt" and type: jupyter notebook

-After a few seconds, your default web-browser will open up automatically and a server will be running in the background.
+After a few seconds, your default web-browser will open up automatically, while a server will be running in the background.

 At this point, you could either open an existing Jupyter Notebook or altrenatively, you could start from scratch and create a new Jupyter Notebook.